twsouthwick/ServiceRequestIdTracker/README.md

 }
 ```

-Now, to request access to the id, request the interface `ICorrelationIdAccessor` via DI.
-Logs requested via `ILogger<>` will also contain the service request id as scoped information.
+## Exposed services

+In order to use any exposed services, the `app.UseRequestCorrelation()` must be added before any other middleware.
+Middleware
+run before this will not have access to any of the services.
+If MVC is registered before, then controlls will not have access
+to the correlation id.

+### HttpClient for requests
+An HttpClient instance is available and scoped for each request.
+This client sets the header so that calls made with it will
+propogate the correlation id.
+In order to use this, request the `RequestCorrelation.CorrelatedHttpClient` via dependendency
+injection.

+### Correlation Id
+In order to access the correlation id itself, you can request the `RequestCorrelation.ICorrelationIdAccessor` via dependency
+injection.
+This is scope per request and will contain the correlation id.